Proximify/uniweb-guides/Applying for Funding with the Canadian Common CV.md

 ----

 ## Importing CV information into the CCV website
-Once you have downloaded your CCV XML file, you are ready to continue the application process on the CCV website.
+Once you have downloaded your CCV XML file, you are ready to continue the application process on the CCV website [^1].

+[^1]: Testing a footnote.

 ##### **Before you begin:** Ensure that you have the CCV website open in only one active tab, as any other open tabs may overwrite your changes with outdated information.